FINMA - an independent supervisory authority

 FINMA's role

-Supervision of the financial market and financial institutions
+Supervision of the financial market and financial institutions: This video explains FINMA’s role and its main responsibilities.

 When FINMA commenced its activities on 1 January 2009, the Swiss parliament granted it a greater degree of independence than its three predecessor institutions.
 The institutional, functional and financial independence FINMA enjoys enables it to exercise effective supervision over Switzerland’s financial industry.